 The widespread use of Roundup over many growing seasons has resulted in natural selection of weeds that are resistant to glyphosate’s toxicity.
 These so-called “super weeds” have spread across the United States: 61 million farm acres—more than two-thirds of all the farm acres in America—now harbor glyphosate-resistant super weeds.
 In 2010, that number was just 32.6 million acres.

 To address this issue, Monsanto invented new GMO crops that are resistant to both Roundup and dicamba.
 These crops were introduced to the market during the 2016 growing season, before any dicamba formulation received approval for on-crop applications.
-This led to widespread illegal spraying of older dicamba formulations, which led to dicamba drift and catastrophic crop damages.
+This led to widespread illegal spraying of older dicamba formulations, which led to dicamba volatilizing and moving, causing catastrophic crop damages.

 Carey Gillam, an investigative journalist who has been covering agrochemicals for 20 years, tells ClassAction.com, “This costly and destructive situation was foreseen years ago when Monsanto and other chemical companies said the answer to the overuse of pesticides was the proliferation of more pesticides.
 It’s the irresponsibility of the agrochemical industry that led to this crisis, and yet farmers are the ones paying the price.”

-Monsanto also produces one of the newer dicamba formulations, XtendiMax.
+Monsanto produces one of the newer dicamba formulations, XtendiMax.

 Why are farmers filing dicamba lawsuits?

-While local authorities have leveled some fines against farmers who misuse dicamba, these fines are between $200 and $1,000—numbers that pale in comparison to the damage done by dicamba drift.
-According to Modern Farmer, farmers impacted by dicamba drift will lose an estimated 10 to 30 percent of their annual crop yield.
+While local authorities have leveled some fines against farmers who misuse dicamba, these fines are often between $200 and $1,000—numbers that pale in comparison to the damage done by dicamba.
+According to Modern Farmer, farmers impacted by dicamba will lose an estimated 10 to 30 percent of their annual crop yield.

 “The manufacturers of dicamba failed to ensure their products could be used safely, and farmers will pay the price at harvest.”